Research: Social media, Health, Political, Crisis/risk

 View Full CV

-Originally, my research interests were constrained to the study of organization-public relationship (OPR) management within political contexts; for example, examining how political parties use communication to manage their relationship with party members as well as determining what outcomes result from successfully or unsuccessfully managing these relationships.
+Originally, my research interests were constrained to the study of organization-public relationship (OPR) management within political contexts; for example, I've examined how political parties use communication to manage their relationship with party members as well as determining what outcomes result from successfully or unsuccessfully managing these relationships.
 Over the years, I have extended my study of OPRs and organizational relationship management from politics to health, consumer, social media, and other areas.

 - Content Analysis